 The utility of the NPJ Phase Diagram is that it provides a common framework for examining the antecedent synoptic-scale flow patterns associated with ETEs regardless of the location of the ETE within the continental U.S. Overall, eastern U.S. extreme warm events are most frequent following jet retractions and poleward shifts and are characterized by an NPJ that evolves towards those same two NPJ regimes within the NPJ Phase Diagram during the 10-day period prior to ETE initiation.
 Western U.S. extreme warm events, however, are the least frequent following jet retractions and are characterized by an NPJ that evolves towards a jet extension and equatorward shift within the NPJ Phase Diagram during the 10-day period prior to ETE initiation.
-Eastern U.S. extreme cold events are most frequent following equatorward shifts by a large margin, while western U.S. extreme cold events are most frequent following both jet retractions and equatorward shifts.
-Furthermore, both eastern and western U.S. extreme cold events are generally characterized by an evolution of the NPJ towards an equatorward shift during the 10-day period prior to ETE initiation.
-Therefore, the results demonstrate that knowledge of both the prevailing NPJ regime and the NPJ evolution indicates the degree to which the synoptic-scale flow pattern may be conducive to ETE initiation within certain parts of the continental U.S.
+Eastern U.S. extreme cold events are more frequent following equatorward shifts compared to the other NPJ regimes by a large margin, while western U.S. extreme cold events are most frequent following both jet retractions and equatorward shifts.
+Furthermore, both eastern and western U.S. extreme cold events are generally characterized by an evolution of the

-While the NPJ regimes and NPJ evolutions described above are those that most frequently precede all eastern and western U.S. ETEs throughout the cool season, the most frequent NPJ regime prior to ETE initiation varies considerably based on the specific location of ETE initiation within the eastern and western U.S. domains as well as the meteorological season.
+NPJ towards an equatorward shift during the 10-day period prior to ETE initiation.
+Considered together, the analysis suggests that knowledge of both the prevailing NPJ regime and the NPJ evolution can provide an indication of the degree to which the synoptic-scale flow pattern may be conducive to ETE initiation within certain parts of the continental U.S.

+While the NPJ regimes and NPJ evolutions described above are those that most frequently characterize all eastern and western U.S. ETEs throughout the cool season, the most frequent NPJ regime prior to ETE initiation varies considerably based on the specific location of ETE initiation within the eastern and western U.S. domains as well as based on the meteorological season.
 As an example, Pacific Northwest extreme cold events most frequently initiate following jet retractions throughout the cool season, while Northern Rockies extreme cold events initiate following jet retractions with the lowest frequency throughout the cool season.
-Additionally, Pacific Northwest extreme cold events most frequently initiate following jet retractions during only the winter and spring.
+Additionally, Pacific Northwest extreme cold events most frequently initiate following jet retractions only during the winter and spring.
 During the fall, Pacific Northwest events most frequently initiate following equatorward shifts.
-The geographic and seasonal variability of NPJ regimes that are most conducive to ETE initiation motivates future investigations to examine ETE initiation within focused geographic regions, similar to the approaches of Westby and Black (2015), Grotjahn et al. (2017), and Xie et al. (2017).
+The considerable spatial variability that characterizes the most frequent NPJ regime prior to ETE initiation motivates future studies to focus on the types of synoptic-scale flow patterns that facilitate ETE initiation with specific geographic regions, similar to the approaches of Westby and Black (2015), Grotjahn et al. (2017), and Xie et al. (2017).

-The NPJ Phase Diagram and the results from the present study can be leveraged to perform these geographically-focused investigations.
-As an illustrative example, the analysis in section 4 employed the NPJ Phase Diagram to examine the synoptic-scale flow evolution that is most conducive to the initiation of Southern Plains extreme warm events in greater detail.
-In geographic clusters where multiple NPJ regimes are most frequent prior to ETE initiation (e.g., Pacific Northwest extreme warm events), or where the most frequent NPJ regime varies based on meteorological season (e.g., Pacific Northwest extreme cold events), the NPJ Phase Diagram can be applied to isolate ETEs that are preceded by the same NPJ regime.
-Composite analyses can then be performed on events that are preceded by the same NPJ regime in order to examine the differences between synoptic-scale flow evolutions that are equally conducive to the initiation of ETEs.
+The NPJ Phase Diagram and the results from the present study provide a starting point for detailed investigations into the types of synoptic-scale flow patterns that facilitate ETE initiation within a specific geographic region.
+As an illustrative example, the analysis in section 4 employs the NPJ Phase Diagram to investigate the synoptic-scale flow evolution that is most conducive to the initiation of Southern Plains extreme warm events.
+In geographic clusters where multiple NPJ regimes are frequently observed prior to ETE initiation (e.g., Pacific Northwest extreme cold events), the NPJ Phase Diagram can be applied to isolate ETEs that are preceded by the same NPJ regime.
+Composite analyses can then be performed on events that are preceded by the same NPJ regime in order to examine the differences between a set of synoptic-scale flow evolutions that are mutually conducive to ETE initiation and to identify the characteristic origins of anomalously warm and cold air masses during the selected events.
 Such examinations represent promising areas of future work.